Xerass/BasicML/audio/voicerecog/VBAVoice/readme.md

-basic vosk application for simple controls in VBA emulator
+basic vosk application for simple controls in VBA emulator, model utilized was the smallest one, accuracy is questionable